wizmariefa/csci305-ruby-lab/README.md

 rspec spec\self_check_3_spec.rb
 ```

-* Using the seed word **"happy"**, you should get the title: `happy now the world of the world of the world of the world of the world of the world of the`
+* Using the seed word **"happy"**, you should get the title: `happy now the world of the world of the world of the world of the world of the world of`
-* Using the seed word **"sad"**, you should get the title: `sad love song for you ready for you ready for you ready for you ready for you ready for you ready`
+* Using the seed word **"sad"**, you should get the title: `sad love song for you ready for you ready for you ready for you ready for you ready for you`
 * Using the seed word **"computer"**, you should get the title: `computer`
   because no song titles in `a_tracks` contain the word **"computer"**